Search for heavy Majorana or Dirac neutrinos and right-handed $W$ gauge bosons in final states with two charged leptons and two jets at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Background estimation

 \section{Background estimation}

-The composition of the SM background is substantially different in the \OC and \SC channels, requiring different background estimation techniques in the two cases, although prompt SM backgrounds are estimated using simulations in both channels.
+The composition of the SM background is substantially different in the \OC and \SC channels, requiring different background estimation techniques in the two cases, although SM backgrounds containing a prompt lepton (referred to as `prompt SM backgrounds' hereafter) are estimated using simulations in both channels.
 Prompt leptons are defined as leptons originating from $Z$, $W$, and $H$ boson decays, or leptons from $\tau$ decays if the $\tau$-lepton originates from a prompt decay (e.g. $Z\rightarrow\tau^+\tau^-$).
 Unless otherwise stated, background processes are found to be well modelled by simulation.

 The main prompt SM backgrounds contributing to the \OC channel are from top-quark events (mainly \ttbar) and \Zjet production, with contributions of $\sim$49\% and $\sim$35\% respectively in the \SROSEE and $\sim$55\% and $\sim$37\% in the \SROSMM.
 Minor contributions arise from diboson (mainly \WZ and \ZZ) and \Wjet events.
 The \mjj spectrum of simulated \Zjet events is not correctly modelled by the simulation samples in the \CROSEE and \CROSMM.
 The effect is not visible in the \SC channel because \Zjet production is a less dominant background and therefore the statistical uncertainty is much larger.
 A data-driven procedure is applied to the simulated \Zjet events to correct for this mismodelling.
 A reweighting factor is derived from the regions \CROSEE and \CROSMM and applied to all \OC regions.
 It ranges from $1.1$ in the low-\mjj region to $0.4$ in the high-\mjj region above 3~\TeV{}.
 The reweighting function is evaluated by fitting the ratio between data and simulation, after subtracting the non-\Zjet contributions from both of them.
 The function is a Novosibirsk-type function with three free parameters (peak and width, measured in TeV, and tail, unitless) and related to the weight by